Communist Party of Greece: Other policies

+renowned foreign institutions".
+Critics of the party consider this stance nationalist.

+The party takes a very critical stance towards spontaneous social protests, arguing that they are not revolutionary in substance and stand in contradiction with the actual interests of the workers.
+It highlights examples such as Greek industrial workers organizing counterprotests against environmental activists given the prospects of losing their jobs.
+The party denounces movements for environmental causes, animal rights and gender issues as "a form of opportunism that underplays the significance of class struggle" that is easily controlled by imperialist states and institutions.
+Political scientists Dan Keith and Giorgos Charalambous describe the KKE as traditionalist, authoritarian and nationalist, writing that it is a communist party that is "completely untouched by any kind of liberal, red-green or other leftist thinking".

+The party's stances on immigration have been described as nationalist.

-The KKE supports the separation of church and state.
-However, religious people are allowed to join the party and it also has religious associates such as Liana Kanelli.
+It supports the separation of church and state.
+However, religious people are allowed to join the party and it also has religious associates such as Liana Kanelli; the KKE states that it respects religion and its connection to Greek culture and nation, and does not seek to challenge it.

-The party considers China an imperialist power and a capitalist country, and considers the Chinese Communist Party to have lost its revolutionary elements.

-The KKE advocates Greek patriotism and left-wing nationalism alongside proletarian internationalism and considers it its patriotic duty to oppose Greece's EU membership.

 Splits and alliances

-In 1956, after the 20th Congress of the Communist Party of the Soviet Union at which Nikita Khrushchev denounced the excesses of Joseph Stalin, a faction created the Group of Marxist–Leninists of Greece (OMLE), which split from party in 1964, becoming the Organisation of Marxists-Leninists of Greece.
+In 1956, after the 20th Congress of the Communist Party of the Soviet Union at which Nikita Khrushchev denounced the excesses of Joseph Stalin, a faction created the Group of Marxist–Leninists of Greece (OMLE), which split from the party in 1964, becoming the Organisation of Marxists-Leninists of Greece.

 In 1968, amidst the Greek military junta of 1967–1974 and the Soviet invasion of Czechoslovakia, a relatively big group split from KKE, forming KKE Interior, claiming to be directed from within Greece rather than from the Soviet Union.

 In 1988, KKE and Greek Left (the former KKE Interior), along with other left parties and organisations, formed the Coalition of the Left and Progress.

-Also in 1988, the vast majority of members and officials from Communist Youth of Greece (KNE), the KKE's youth wing, split to form the New Left Current (NAR), drawing mainly youth in major cities, especially in Thessaloniki.
+Also in 1989, a majority of members and officials from Communist Youth of Greece (KNE), the KKE's youth wing, split to form the New Left Current (NAR), drawing mainly youth in major cities, especially in Thessaloniki.
+However, KNE managed to overcome the split of 1989-91, despite the losses in members and officials that resulted initially in a decline of its influence and presence in the country.
+Already from 1991 the KNE had begun to rebuild itself after the split.
+Today KNE's student wing, PKS, has won the student elections in Greece since 2022, while the member base of the organisation and its activities have been growing steadily over the years to become one of the most influential and significant youth organisations in Greece during the 2020s.

-In the early 2000s, a small group of major party officials such as Mitsos Kostopoulos left the party and formed the Movement for the United in Action Left (KEDA), which in the 2007 legislative election participated in the Coalition of the Radical Left (Syriza), which was to win the 2015 national elections with a plurality.
+In the early 2000s, a small group of major party officials such as Mitsos Kostopoulos left the party and formed the Movement for the Unity of Action of the Left (KEDA), which in the 2007 legislative election participated in the Coalition of the Radical Left (Syriza), which was to win the 2015 national elections with a plurality.